 Goal: Academic libraries demonstrate alignment with and impact on institutional outcomes.

-2. Increase research that demonstrates the value of academic and research libraries.
+- Articulate a research agenda that communicates the value of academic and research libraries.

-2. Articulate and advocate for the role of librarians in setting, achieving, and measuring institutional learning outcomes.
+- Articulate and advocate for the role of librarians in setting, achieving, and measuring institutional student learning outcomes.

 Research and Scholarly Environment

-Goal: Librarians accelerate the transition to a more open system of scholarship.
+Goal: Librarians accelerate the transition to more open and equitable systems of scholarship.